Thaman S: Career

 Thaman made his debut as a composer in through the Telugu feature film Malli Malli (2009), although the soundtrack album was released in 2008.
 Jeevi of Idlebrain credited Thaman's work in the film is credited as "good".
 The same year his second soundtrack, of the film Sindhanai Sei, marked his debut in the Tamil cinema.
 He has also made his playback singing debut by recording "Uchimeedhu" song from the soundtrack.
-A critic rated the album 2 out of 5 and stated, "The music itself is rather dramatic, and sometimes strident.
-Almost all the songs, barring one seem to be pitched on the 6-kattai scale, which does not afford much variety in terms of listening".
-A Telugu version of the album was released for the film's dubbed Telugu version.
 Background score in the Tamil film Eeram (2009) received good reviews from the critics.
 Although he started composing the music of the film in 2007, the soundtrack was released in 2008 and eventually the film was released in 2009.
+In May 2017, Thaman made his Hindi debut when he was one of the six composers who featured in the soundtrack album of Rohit Shetty's Golmaal Again, a comedy franchise in Hindi cinema.
+In 2018, he composed a theme song for Rohit Shetty's successful venture Simmba.